pagkly/Zed/Investopedia4/What Is an Eavesdropping Attack.md

 ### Virtual Assistants Can Be Spied Upon

-Virtual assistants such as Amazon Alexa and Google Home also are vulnerable to eavesdropping and their "always-on" mode makes them difficult to monitor for security.
+Virtual assistants such as Amazon Alexa and Google Home also are vulnerable to eavesdropping and their "always-on" mode makes them difficult to monitor for [[Security|security]].

 (Some reported incidents that make it appear that the companies carried out the snooping themselves appear to have been accidents caused by mistakes in speech recognition.)

 ### Avoid Dodgy Links

 Another way to limit your vulnerability to an attack is to make sure your phone is running the most recent version available of its operating system.
-However, its availability is up to the phone vendor, who may or may not be efficient about offering the update.
+However, its availability is up to the phone vendor, who may or may not be efficient about [[Offering|offering]] the update.

 Even if you do all of the above, you have to be careful from day to day.
 Avoid clicking on dodgy links.
 The sites they link to may install malware on your device.
 Download apps only from the official Android or Apple stores.